3-strand-code/3sc-blog/content/neuron part 1.md

 from the ground up.
 I'll briefly cover some of what Levi went over but I won't do it justice!
 You'll have to come to the meet-ups to get the full effect.

+Basically, neural networks can be used to take in some input and convert it to some outputs, like taking an image as input and outputting a caption for the image.

-The first session will cover the most basic piece of a neural network: the neuron.
+The first session coverered the most basic piece of a neural network: the neuron.
 Full neural networks consist of a few more parts, but they are all there to glue together the basic neuron.